tesserato/CodeWeaver/codebase.md

 }

-// countMaxBackticks calculates the maximum number of consecutive backticks in the byte slice. func countMaxBackticks(content []byte) int {
+// countMaxBackticks calculates the maximum number of consecutive backticks in the byte slice.
+// This is used to determine the length of the markdown code block fence. func countMaxBackticks(content []byte) int {
 	maxCount := 0
 	currentCount := 0